If you have any questions, please send email to [email protected]

 The display of any IDX listings in response to a query from a consumer shall not be limited to fewer than five hundred (500) listings or fifty percent (50%), whichever is fewer, and no more than two thousand-five hundred (2,500) listings per search.
 This does not apply to displays showing mapping pins and no other listing data.

-Listings obtained through IDX feeds from Realtor® Association MLSs where the Member Participant holds participatory rights must be displayed separately from listings obtained from other sources.
 Listings obtained from other sources (e.g., from non-MLS sources, from non-participating brokers, etc.) must display the source from which each such listing was obtained.
 Displays of minimal information (e.g., “thumbnails”, text messages, “tweets”, etc., of two hundred characters or less) are exempt from this requirement but only when linked directly to a display that includes all required disclosures.
-For audio delivery of listing content, all required disclosures must be subsequently delivered electronically to the registered consumer performing the property search or linked to through the devices application.
+For audio delivery of listing content, all required disclosures must be subsequently delivered electronically to the registered consumer performing the property search or linked to through the device’s application.
+NOTE: Member Participants may choose to co-mingle, display separately, or exclude listings obtained from other sources.

-The display of expired, withdrawn, and sold listings may be prohibited by the Member Participant’s applicable Governing Documents, and may be excluded from MLS GRID Data.
-If expired, withdrawn, or sold listings are available in MLS GRID Data for IDX, the display of those listings authorized.
+The display of expired and withdrawn listings may be prohibited by the Member Participant’s applicable Governing Documents, and may be excluded from MLS GRID Data.
+If expired and withdrawn listings are available in MLS GRID Data for IDX, the display of those listings is authorized, except to the extent these rules expressly state otherwise.
+For ACTRIS Participants only: On sold listings, Member Participants may not display the sale price or photographs other than the primary photograph as designated in the data feed.

 The display of the seller’s and/or occupant’s name(s), phone number(s), and email address(es) is prohibited.